 For example, in 1844, a critic for the New Mirror dropped by the artist’s studio and found on his easel a large landscape.
 “I sat down before it,” he wrote “[and] it absorbed me.
 My soul went into it . . . it seemed to me as if that landscape alone would be a retreat . . . a world by itself to retreat into from care or sad thoughts.”

-Images from Asher Durand’s sketchbook were recently digitized and are now available to view online through the New-York Historical Society’s digital collections database.
-See them here.
+Durand’s fragmentary sketchbooks were recently reunited digitally and are now available to view online through the New-York Historical Society’s digital collections database.
+See the disassembled Schroon Lake Sketchbook from 1837 and the disassembled Kingston Sketchbook from 1838.